-- 1. Lightly grasp the flats at the inlet end of the Motor Housing (1) in leather-covered or copper-covered vise jaws with the motor bore upward. - Grasp the spline of the Rotor (28) in the assembled motor and after aligning the End Plate Alignment Pin (31) with the internal notch in the motor end of the housing bore, insert the assembled motor into the Motor Housing.
-Make certain the motor is far enough into the Housing to have the undercut below the internal housing thread visible. - 3.
-Lubricate the Motor Seal (33) with O-ring lubricant and install it around the Front End Plate (30) and into the undercut in the Housing. - 4.
+- Lightly grasp the flats at the inlet end of the Motor Housing (1) in leather-covered or copper-covered vise jaws with the motor bore upward. - 2.
+Grasp the spline of the Rotor (28) in the assembled motor and after aligning the End Plate Alignment Pin (31) with the internal notch in the motor end of the housing bore, insert the assembled motor into the Motor Housing.
+Make certain the motor is far enough into the Housing to have the undercut below the internal housing thread visible. - Lubricate the Motor Seal (33) with O-ring lubricant and install it around the Front End Plate (30) and into the undercut in the Housing. - 4.
 Align the tab of the Motor Clamp Washer (34) with the internal notch in the Housing and install it over the rotor hub and End Plate Alignment Pin against the Motor Seal.
 Make certain the Pin enters the hole in the Washer and the Washer is flat against the Seal. - 5.
-Apply some Ingersoll Rand No. 67 Grease to the spline on the rotor shaft. - 6.
-Thread the assembled Gear Case (43), output spindle trailing, into the Motor Housing and using a 1-1/16" wrench, tighten the joint between 15 and 20 ft-lbs.
+Apply some Ingersoll Rand No. 67 Grease to the spline on the rotor shaft. - Thread the assembled Rear Gear Case (43), output spindle trailing, into the Motor Housing and using a 1-1/16" wrench, tighten the joint between 15 and 20 ft.-Ibs.
 (20 and 27 Nm) torque. - 7.
-For Models with a Clutch, place the narrow end of the Clutch Return Spring (46 or 65) in the Gear Case against the inner race of the Spindle Bearing (44). - 8.
-For Models with a Clutch, place the hex drive end of the Clutch Input Driver (47 or 66) on the Spring and compress the Spring until the hex on the Driver enters the hex recess in the Spindle Assembly (42).
+Place the narrow end of the Clutch Return Spring (46 or 65) in the Rear Gear Case against the inner race of the Spindle Bearing (44). - Place the hex drive end of the Clutch Input Driver (47 or 66) on the Spring and compress the Spring until the hex on the Driver enters the hex recess in the Spindle Assembly (42).
 While holding the Driver in position, engage the raised bar on the face of the Driver with the jaw of the Cam Jaw (54 or 70).